Dusk birds

 In collaboration with Weld, SITE, DansPlats Skog, Skeppsholmsstudion and Gula Villan.
 With support from the Swedish Arts Council, Stockholm City and Stockholms läns landsting and Swedish Arts Grants Committee.

-Weld: Norrtullsgatan 7 i Stockholm
+Weld: Norrtullsgatan 7 in Stockholm

 For more information contact: katja.seitajoki@arenabaubo.se